Python-Markdown/markdown/docs/contributing.md

 an issue and intend to provide a fix for it, there is no need to open an issue first.
 You can report the issue and provide the fix together in a pull request.

-All pull requests should be made from your personal clone of the library hosted in your personal GitHub account.
+All pull requests should be made from your personal fork of the library hosted in your personal GitHub account.
 Do not create branches on the [Python-Markdown/markdown] project for pull requests.
 All pull requests should be implemented in a new branch with a unique name.
 Remember that if you have an outstanding pull request, pushing new commits to the related branch of your GitHub repository will also automatically update the pull request.
-If may help to review GitHub's documentation on [Using Pull Requests].
+It may help to review GitHub's documentation on [Creating a pull request from a fork].

 If you are providing a fix for a previously reported issue, you must reference the issue in your commit message.
 Be sure to prefix the reference with one of